 There are around 4,000 children in England who need to be adopted every year, and many more who need fostering.
-According to adoption charity CoramBAAF, the average age at adoption in 2014-2015 was three years and three months.
 Here you can find information and useful links on Adoption and Fostering in Buckinghamshire.

 Adopting a child is when a court transfers all parental rights and responsibilities to you and your family and the child becomes part of your family.

 Fostering is a way of providing safe and secure care for a child (or children) who cannot live within their own family.
 A fostered child remains the legal responsibility of the council and/or their birth parents and NOT the fosterer.
 A child is usually fostered until the age of 18.

 Fostering Information sessions take place throughout the year for anyone interested in becoming a foster carer.
 You can chat to existing foster parents and the friendly fostering team.

 There are many myths around fostering and lots of reasons why people believe they won’t be allowed to foster.
 These simply aren’t true.
 You can foster regardless of whether you’re:

 - Lesbian, gay, bisexual or transgender, whether single or in a relationship